wso2/carbon-kernel/docs/DeveloperTools/SettingUpaGitRepository.md

 > The top level pom file is the parent pom for your project and there is no real requirement to have a separate Maven module to host the parent POM file.

 1. Update the project parent pom with the [WSO2 Master parent pom](http://repo1.maven.org/maven2/org/wso2/wso2/2/wso2-2.pom) as shown below.
-The WSO2 Mater parent pom holds all the common things that are used in almost all the repositories, such as `distributionManagement`, `pluginManagement`, `repositories`, `pluginRepositories`, etc.
+The WSO2 Master parent pom holds all the common things that are used in almost all the repositories, such as `distributionManagement`, `pluginManagement`, `repositories`, `pluginRepositories`, etc.

             <parent>
                 <groupId>org.wso2</groupId>